-The legal landscape and concerns for those whose households challenge the traditional concepts of family in California.
+The legal landscape and domestic parternership agreement for non-traditional couples, challenging the traditional concepts of family in California.

 By Howard S. Klein & Geoffrey M. Murray, Family Lawyers